edgedb/edgedb/docs/datamodel/objects.rst

 analogous to SQL *tables* or ORM *models*, and consist of :ref:`properties
 <ref_datamodel_props>` and :ref:`links <ref_datamodel_links>`.

 Properties are used to attach primitive data to an object type.
-In versions prior to EdgeDB 3.0 they must be declared with the ``property`` keyword, but the keyword is not required in 3.0+ unless the property is a :ref:`computed property <ref_datamodel_computed>`.
 For the full documentation on properties, see :ref:`Properties <ref_datamodel_props>`.

 .. code-block:: sdl